 - 3.9 The responses to the consultation on the Policy Intentions Document were used, during the second half of 2021 and early 2022, to guide detailed evidence gathering and develop a Pre-Submission Draft Pannal and Burn Bridge Neighbourhood Development Plan.
 The draft plan was the subject of a statutory six week Regulation 14 consultation period from April to June 2022.
 This attracted 38 separate detailed representations from a range of statutory consultees, organisations and individuals, via Survey Monkey, e-mail and written submissions.
 Although a small sample, relative to the Policy Intentions Document consultation response, the across the board, large majority support for the plan's policies mirrored that of the previous consultation.
 A small number of targeted re-consultations on specific plan policies/proposals with HBC Parks and Estates Departments, NYCC Highways and Network Rail were undertaken post-Regulation 14 on the recommendation of HBC Planning. - 3.10 A Submission Draft Plan, subject to amendment following detailed analysis of the statutory consultation and targeted consultation results, was formally submitted, as required, to the former HBC for a six week Regulation 16 publicity period, accompanied by a Basic Conditions Statement and Consultation Statement.
 There then followed a successful independent examination.
-The plan, amended in line with examiner recommendations, will now proceed to a community referendum of all registered voters on the electoral role within the Neighbourhood Area.
-If a majority are in favour, the Neighbourhood Plan will then be 'made' (i.e. adopted) by NYC as part of the statutory development plan for the area.
-From that point onwards, it will become the starting point for deciding on planning applications within the Pannal and Burn Bridge Neighbourhood Area.
+Following examination the plan was amended in-line with the Examiner's recommendations and progressed to a community referendum.
+The referendum was held on 3 October 2024 and a majority of the votes cast were in support of the plan.
+Following this successful outcome, the plan was 'made' (adopted) by North Yorkshire Council on 13 November 2024.
+The plan now forms part of the statutory development plan and its policies will be used, alongside other development plan policies, to determine planning applications in the Pannal and Burn Bridge neighbourhood area..